The GRE General Test is required of applicants for admission to the Economics doctoral program.

 The following are in effect for this application cycle:

-- For PhD in Comparative Human Development applications with a Fall 2021 start, the GRE will be optional.
+- For PhD in Comparative Human Development applications with a Fall 2022 start, the GRE is required.

-- For PhD in Conceptual and Historial Studies of Science applications with a Fall 2021 start, the GRE will be optional.
+- For PhD in Conceptual and Historical Studies of Science applications with a Fall 2022 start, the GRE is optional.

-- For PhD in History applications with a Fall 2021 start, the GRE will not be required.
+- For PhD in History applications with a Fall 2022 start, the GRE is not required.

-- For PhD in Political Science applications with a Fall 2021 start, the GRE will be optional.
+- For PhD in Political Science applications with a Fall 2022 start, the GRE is optional.

-- For PhD in Psychology applications with a Fall 2021 start, the GRE will be optional but recommended.
+- For PhD in Psychology applications with a Fall 2022 start, the GRE is optional but recommended.

-- For PhD in Social Thought applications with a Fall 2021 start, the GRE will not be accepted or reviewed as part of the admissions process.
+- For PhD in Social Thought applications with a Fall 2022 start, the GRE is required.

-- For PhD in Sociology applications with a Fall 2021 start, the GRE will be optional.
+- For PhD in Sociology applications with a Fall 2022 start, the GRE is optional.

 Please check the MA program websites for the most current information.
 MAPSS, for example, does not require GRE scores for applicants in some disciplinary concentrations.